 Filing and payment deadline

-The deadline for submitting your income tax forms in Kentucky is the same as the federal deadline.
-This means you’ll need to file your tax forms and pay taxes due by April 15.
+While this year is a bit different, generally the deadline for submitting your income tax forms in Kentucky is April 15, the same as the federal deadline.
 If the 15th falls on a weekend or a holiday, your return will be due the next business day.

 Kentucky recognizes four filing statuses.